WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-06-16-deploying-sculpin-to-s3-with-circleci.markdown

 ## Deployment

 Deployment settings are what controlls when you publish changes.
 In my setup I [tag releases](https://github.com/WyriHaximus/blog.wyrihaximus.net/tags) for deployment.
 Another way would be a special deployment branch but I find this easier to manage.
-[It is up to you how you prefer to deploy, CircleCI has you covered.](https://circleci.com/docs/configuration/#deployment) Once a tag
+[It is up to you how you prefer to deploy, CircleCI has you covered.](https://circleci.com/docs/configuration/#deployment)

+Once a tag has been created the commands kick into action.
+The first command will generate the blog or exit while trying.
+The second command syncs the generated site to S3.
+The interesting bit about the `aws` command is that it is installed by default in the build container and uses the credentials we set earlier in this post.
 ```yaml
 deployment:
   production: